NAHSRobotics-Team5667/2019-Digital-Eagles-Course-Plan/08_PID-Basics/README.md

 ## Integral

 Ideally when it comes to FRC, we want to stray away from I when we are creating our PID Controllers.
-The reason for this is because how inaccurate they actually make the mechanism after some time; however, we will discuss that in the next couple of paragraphs.
+The reason for this is because how inaccurate they actually make the mechanism after some time known as Integral wind up; however, we will discuss that in the next couple of paragraphs.
 By introducing the I to the controller we now have what is called a PI Controller.
 The integral is total error multiplied by the `kI` gain.
 Mathematically, it looks like this:

 `(kI × ∑ error)`